2025 CCIC Legislative Agenda

 CCIC will advocate to increase the general fund appropriation for need-based financial aid under the Roberta Willis Scholarship Program.

-The general fund appropriation for state financial aid that provides need-based grants for CT students to attend CT higher education institutions has been cut 46% since FY 11 and has been flat funded since FY 18.
-Connecticut now ranks last in the region in our investment in need-based financial aid as a percentage of our overall higher education spending, at just 2 percent.
-This is leading to significant unmet need: In FY 20, nearly 40,000 students enrolled in post-secondary in Connecticut are eligible to receive a Willis grant yet less than 10,500 students received the grant in 2020.
+The general fund appropriation for state financial aid that provides need-based grants for CT students to attend CT higher education institutions has been flat funded since FY 18.
+Connecticut now ranks last in the region in our investment in need-based financial aid as a percentage of our overall higher education spending, at just 3 percent.
+This is leading to significant unmet need.
+Investing more in need-based aid will support the state’s goals of having a highly trained workforce, retaining more young people and promoting access to quality post-secondary education.

 Maintain Current Tax Status of CCIC Institutions